 Melocactus bellavistensis subsp. bellavistensis

-Melocactus bellavistensis is a rare cactus, up to 10 inches (25 cm) tall, with red bristly cephalia.
-The stem is globose to somewhat elongate and conical, with 9 to 18 ribs, glossy dark green and up to 10 inches (25 cm) in diameter.
-The spines are whitish to reddish-yellow, usually curved downward and up to 1 inch (2.5 cm) long.
-The cephalia is with exserted reddish bristles and creamy white wool, up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
-The flowers are deep pink, up to 1 inch (2.5 cm) long and up to 0.4 inch (1 cm) in diameter.
+Melocactus bellavistensis is a rare cactus, up to 10 inches (25 cm) tall, with globose to somewhat elongate and conical stem and red bristly cephalium.
+The stem is glossy dark green, up to 10 inches (25 cm) in diameter, and has 9 to 18 ribs.
+Spines are whitish to reddish-yellow, usually curved downward and up to 1 inch (2.5 cm) long.
+The cephalium is with exserted reddish bristles and creamy white wool, up to 6 inches (15 cm) tall and up to 4 inches (10 cm) in diameter.
+Flowers are deep pink, up to 1 inch (2.5 cm) long, and up to 0.4 inches (1 cm) in diameter.
 They appear from spring to summer.
-The fruit are red and up to 1.2 inch (3 cm) long.
+Fruits are red and up to 1.2 inches (3 cm) long.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 30 °F (−1.1 °C).